aidanwagers/Capstone-Fire-Text-Analysis/README.md

 ## What are these files?
-## Product Notebook:
+### Product Notebook.ipynb:
 This is the jupyter notebook containing the final code for my capstone project.
+It is the synthesis of multiple other notebooks created during this project.

+### agency_involvement_functions.py:
+This .py file contains all the functions I made to work on gaining insight into agency involvement in the data.

+### oarr_cleaning.py:
+Contains two functions that are used for cleaning column names and checking data for errors.

+### text_analysis_functions_wagers.py:
+Contains all text analysis functions unrelated to classification of text.

+### text_classification_functions.py:
+Contains all functions related to classification of text.

+### text_functions.py:
+This file contains functions used in processing the text to prepare it for anlysis.

-## three_ps:
+### three_ps:
 This is a weekly update file to track my progress throughout the project lifecycle.

-## README.md:
+### README.md:
 The file you are reading now!